changsongyang/windows-activation/docs/en/kms38.md

 layout: doc
 outline: deep
 title: 'KMS38 Activation'
-description: ''
+description: 'Discover KMS38 Activation – a secure, open-source solution for activating Windows and Office products.'
 date: 2025-05-06
 editLink: true
 ---

 # KMS38 Activation

-> A reliable, open-source activation tool for Windows and Office, featuring HWID, Ohook, TSforge, KMS38, and Online KMS—activate in under 40 seconds!
+> Discover KMS38 Activation – a secure, open-source solution for activating Windows and Office products.
+>
+> KMS38 provides offline activation for Windows 10/11 and Server (build 14393+) with validity until 2038, without leaving any files on your system.
+>
+> Learn how this clever method extends Microsoft's KMS technology for permanent offline activation.

 <br/>